1. Home

-The amount you pay for life insurance depends on a wide range of factors, from your age and job to your health and lifestyle.
+The amount you pay for life insurance depends on your age and job to your health and lifestyle.
 And if you find yourself with higher insurance costs, there are a number of lifestyle changes you can make to try and reduce this.

 A couple with forms on a table as they try to work out their life insurance costs